 Video Game Caring Potential: The 2014 update to Adventurer Mode conversations allow you to, among other things, open up a barter menu with NPCs, companions included.
 Handing over spare armor in exchange for any clothing competing with that equipment slot (so they'll actually equip it) can help your meatshields last a little longer.

-Video Game Cruelty Punishment: Inverted.
-In some situations, cruelty is rewarded: if you find a small, defenseless creature (like a groundhog or monkey), you can use them to raise your wrestling skills significantly.
+Video Game Cruelty Potential: If you find a small, defenseless creature (like a groundhog or monkey), you can use them to raise your wrestling skills significantly.
 You can go up several levels in a very short time, provided you're willing to be unnecessarily cruel to your opponent.
 Especially if you're playing a creature like a bronze colossus, who is capable of pinching off body parts.
 Start with the fingers and toes, then pull out the teeth, then ears, eyes, nose, any other extremities you can target, then finish off with a pinch to the head.
 If you want to finish him.
 You could always just leave the poor guy to bleed to death, if he's still alive when you're done.

 Walking the Earth: Adventurer Mode becomes this, over the course of a long-lived adventuring career.
 If your character comes from a particularly uneventful corner of the world, then it begins this way.